encircled/Joiner/README.md

 ## Basic join

-Example below shows how to join users of group.
-Target attribute is looked up by type and field name, so it does not matter which relationship it is:
+The example below shows how to join users of a group.
+The target attribute is identified by type and field name, so the specific type of relationship does not matter:

 ```java
 joiner.findOne(Q.from(QGroup.group)
                   .joins(QUser.user);
 ```

-Aliases can be imported or extracted as a variable to make it:
+Aliases can be imported or extracted as variables to make the code cleaner and more readable:

 ```java
 joiner.findOne(Q.from(group).joins(user));